fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 I am particularly interested in:

+- Water-Energy Nexus.
+Estimation of present and future water use in conventional, renewable and hybrid power plants and water minimization strategies,

 - The simulation of novel hybrid and other advanced energy conversion systems (also for polygeneration),

-- Estimation of present and future water use in conventional, renewable and hybrid power plants and water minimization strategies,

 - Regional renewable energy autonomy for social and environmental benefits,